 By July 1959, the credit union's membership had reached 534, and assets were a record $160,434.
 The radical 1960s saw rapid growth, leaving the credit union with a membership double in size and assets totaling $810,000.
 At this point, the need for more office space to accommodate the credit union's growth became apparent.
 For years, the credit union's two employees had used two file cabinets to store the records of the growing membership.
 Subsequently, the Board of Directors voted to purchase property and construct a building at 901 8th Ave.
 S. A year later another milestone was reached, when assets topped $1 million in May 1971.
 From desk drawer beginnings and a second hand safe to offices of brick and glass, the credit union's future independence was assured.

 Serving Our Members — Now and Into the Future

-In the 1980s the credit union expanded services to include share draft checking accounts, certificates of deposit, automatic teller machine accessibility, credit cards, and other innovative services.
+In the 1980s the credit union expanded services to include share draft checking accounts, automatic teller machine accessibility, credit cards, and other innovative services.
 The credit union's focus was simple: providing better services than competitors, with the friendly advantage of membership.
 Despite this growth and metamorphosis into a major financial institution, Montana Federal Credit Union has kept one goal in mind — to help improve the financial state of each of its members by encouraging regular savings and responsible borrowing at fair rates.

 Although today's Montana Federal Credit Union bears little resemblance to its humble beginnings, the ideals of the founding members remain intact.
 It is that philosophy — to serve our members — that will lead us through the next 50 years.